Allan D'Arcangelo: Biography

 D'Arcangelo first achieved recognition in 1962, when he was invited to contribute an etching to The International Anthology of Contemporary Engraving: America Discovered; his first solo exhibition came the next year, at the Thibaud Gallery in New York City.
 In 1965 he contributed three screenprints to Original Edition's 11 Pop Artists portfolio.
 By the 1970s, D'Arcangelo had received significant recognition in the art world.
 He was well known for his paintings of quintessentially American highways and infrastructure, and in 1971 was commissioned by the Department of the Interior to paint the Grand Coulee Dam in Washington state.

 However, his sense of morality always trumped his interest in art world fame.
 In 1975, he decided to quit the gallery that had been representing him for years, Marlborough Gallery, because of the way they handled Mark Rothko's legacy.
 This ultimately sealed his fate of exclusion in the art establishment.
 He retired to a farm in Kenoza Lake with his family, where he continued to paint and even make earth works.
 Because of this move, D'Arcangelo's legacy is perhaps less well known than it could have been.
 He was considered a figure who straddled the lines between many styles of art and was hard to categorize.
-His cool, pop-like sensibility also met with the usual crisis concerning art movements in the contemporary art world; usually, art movements only last a decade and are then replaced with a new style.
-However, he did return to the city to continue teaching at Brooklyn College from 1973 to 1992 and the School of Visual Arts from 1982–1992, where he had also previously taught from 1963–1968.
+His cool, Pop-like sensibility also met with the usual crisis concerning art movements in the contemporary art world; usually, art movements only last a decade and are then replaced with a new style.
+However, he did return to the city to continue teaching at Brooklyn College from 1973 to 1992 and the School of Visual Arts from 1982 to 1992, where he had also previously taught from 1963 to 1968.
 Finally, he died in 1998 in New York City due to complications with leukemia.